Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: Oh, I didn’t know 😊.

-Nelson: And very strict like codes like dressing code and all.
+Nelson: And very strict codes like the dress code and all.
 So, I experienced a lot of that.
-And I think that’s something, I believe, is like the worst of Japanese traditional Japanese business culture.
+And I think that’s something, I believe, that is the worst of traditional Japanese business culture.
 The old school.
-The strong hierarchy and that you are evaluated more by the time that you spend on your work during the day than the actual work.
+The strong hierarchy and the fact that you are evaluated more by the time you spend on your work during the day than by the actual work.

 Ryoko: Yeah, that’s true.